 Hana Greenfield

-(Bachelor of Counselling, PGCert -Trauma Response)
+Counsellor (Bachelor of Counselling, PG Dip -Trauma Responsive Therapy)

 "Trauma is a Greek word for wound.
 Literally that's what it means.
 So when you understand that, then you realize...trauma is not what happens to you.
 Trauma is what happens inside you as a result of what happened to you.